Local Escapes

 Image credit: Skyview Bubbletent | Supplied

-Ever wanted to sleep under the stars in comfort?
-Well, now you can.
+Sleeping under the stars in comfort?
+Yes please.
 The Skyview Bubbletent is one of Victoria’s best glamping spots for a weekend escape.
-Nestled privately on wooded fields in the magnificent Wombat State Forest, expect a luxurious queen-sized bed, with tea and coffee facilities provided, as well as a mini fridge to store your goodies in.
+Nestled in the wooded fields in the magnificent Wombat State Forest, expect a luxurious queen-sized bed, with tea and coffee facilities provided, and even a mini fridge, you don't get that camping.

-Whip up a meal in your private outdoor cooking zone that comes with a prep table, a sink, a gas barbecue, and even a separate pizza oven.
+Whip up a meal in your private outdoor cooking area that comes with a prep table, a sink, a gas barbecue, and even a separate pizza oven.
 Be sure to take a break and relax on the hammock for a much-needed midday snooze amongst the great outdoors.
-Book your stay under the stars here.

 Morpheus